ustc-plus/core/packages/hardhat/README.md

 ## Fake USDC

+> Only on Testnets.

-First, to test out you need USDC stable coins.
-On the testnet we use a fake USDC called "TestERC20".
+First, to test out you need some stable coins.
+On the testnet we use a fake stable coin called "TestERC20".
 So, head to the `hardhat` directory:

 ```bash